jonasthewolf/gsn2x/README.md

 The tool automatically performs the following validation checks on the input YAML:

+ - All IDs start with a known prefix i.e., there are only known elements.
+ - All elements listed under `supportedBy` and `inContextOf` are valid elements (e.g. a Justification cannot be listed under `supportedBy`).
  - There is only one top-level element (G,S,C,J,A,Sn) unreferenced.
  - The top-level element is a Goal.
+A top-level element is an element that is not referenced by any other element.
- - All referenced elements (`supportedBy` and `inContextOf`) exist and only reference valid elements (e.g. a Justification cannot be listed under `supportedBy`).
+ - All referenced elements in `supportedBy` and `inContextOf` exist.
- - All IDs start with a known prefix i.e., there are only known elements.
  - All Goals and Strategies are either marked with `undeveloped: true` or have supporting Goals, Strategies or Solutions.
  - Goals and Strategies marked as undeveloped, must have no supporting arguments.
+ - There are no circular `supportedBy` references.

 Uniqueness of keys is automatically enforced by the YAML format.